-the main screen.

-change the screen color (Figure 44).
+Pressing the System soft key will bring a secondary setup screen.
+Navigate to the Color Selection to change the screen color (Figure 44).
 Also, navigate to the Brightness field and hit Enter to change the screen brightness.
-The default value is 100%.
-Press the Measure soft key to go back to the Measurement Settings bring a secondary setup screen.
+The default value is 80%.
+Press the Measure soft key to go back to the Measurement Settings screen, or press ESC to go back to the main screen.